doug-pires/Power-BI/Last Refresh UTC/README.md

-# Feel free to update this code as per your business needs.
+# Feel free to update the code as per your business needs.
 > Code and PBIX File available

 ## PBIX File